470024581/ai-agent/README.md

 ### Workflow Monitoring

-Track AI processing in real-time:
+Track AI processing in real-time with detailed execution logs:

 ```javascript
 // Connect to WebSocket for live updates